-I was taught to play guitar by a couple of blues players in York, and discovered there was an audience out there for the stuff I wrote, and have now been writing songs and singing them for as long as I can remember, and as I am now approaching the age of sixty (depending on when you read this, from one direction or another), that means that I did my first stage gig over forty years ago.
+I was taught to play guitar by a couple of blues players in York, and discovered there was an audience out there for the stuff I wrote, and have now been writing songs and singing them for as long as I can remember, and as I am now approaching the age of seventy (depending on when you read this, from one direction or another), that means that I did my first stage gig over fifty years ago.
 Most of the rest of the story of my musical life, and the bands that have had to put up with me, is stuffed away on another corner of the site...

 I write a lot of stuff people find funny - at least they seem to laugh in the right places, and also, as I like to hear people singing, a lot of chorus songs.
 Folk music to me is a participation sport although there seems to be less heckling than there used to be.
 But there again, I'm deafer than I used to be so maybe I just can't hear it any more.

 I've recorded several CDs, which are listed on the "recordings" pages, and some of my favourite songs are there too if you want to listen.
 If you want to buy the CD, drop me a line - if you just want to download a track or two, that's fine. you can always PayPal me a fiver (plus postage!) if you like them a lot or if you want to sing them!
 Otherwise, just have a listen and enjoy.